mxsergeev/dyfi-ddns-updater-docker/README.md

 # dyfi-ddns-updater-docker

 A simple Dockerized Python script to update multiple dy.fi dynamic DNS hostnames automatically.
-It periodically checks your public IP and updates dy.fi if your IP changes or after a set interval.
+It periodically checks your public IP and updates dy.fi if your IP changes or after six days since the last update have passed (as per dy.fi's policy).

 ## Features

-- Supports multiple dy.fi hostnames
+- Update as many dy.fi hostnames as needed
-- Stores state and logs in a persistent volume
 - Configurable via environment variables
 - Runs as a Docker container